The Things We Carry – Packing for Adventure in Chile

 Before leaving for Chile, students spent a week’s worth of free time and activity time planning, preparing, and packing.
 Throughout this process, they filled their backpacks, their dry bags, and their opportunities bags with assorted necessities.
 Below is a sampling of the gear that you might find if you unpacked an Alzar School student’s travel bags.

-- Kayaking Gear: Each student is responsible for bringing their own helmet, lifejacket, splashtop, whitewater booties, spray skirt, and personal dressing room (PDR) to make Chilean whitewater a possibility.
+- Kayaking Gear: After being issued their outdoor gear kit at the start of the semester, each student is responsible for bringing their own helmet, lifejacket, splashtop, whitewater booties, spray skirt, and personal dressing room (PDR) to make Chilean whitewater a possibility.
 While the recommendation is to keep all of these things in checked-bags, many students use their PDRs as blankets on the plane, exhibiting high levels of resourcefulness and fashion sense.

 - Backpacking Gear: In the bottom of each backpack you will find a sleeping bag, packed up and ready to keep students warm on cold Patagonian nights.
 You might also find fleece and down layers, ready and able to keep students toasty throughout their stay.

-- Essential School Items: Along with iPads, many students packed essential books and journals in order to keep up with their studies abroad.
+- Essential School Items: Along with academic iPads that are issued at the start of the semester, many students packed essential books and journals in order to keep up with their studies abroad.
 Most importantly, these goodies live in their carry-ons so that they can read, write, and learn on the long plane ride to and from the US.

 - Group Gear: Back in Idaho, each student volunteered to take on the responsibility of carrying some sort of group item–such as tents, fuel canisters, stoves, etc. with them in order to make our Chilean Expeditions go off without a hitch.
 The packing destination of each of these items was well documented as to avoid any lost group gear.